SciML/DiffEqDocs.jl/docs/src/solvers/dde_solve.md

 ### Nonstiff DDEs

-The standard choice is `MethodOfSteps(OrwenZen5())`.
-This is a highly efficient FSAL 5th order algorithm which optimizes its interpolation error and should handle most problems.
-For fast solving at where non-strict error control is needed, choosing `OrwenZen3()` can do well.
-Using `BS3` is similar to the MATLAB `dde23`, but `OrwenZen3()` will have noticably less error for the same work.
-For algorithms where strict error control is needed, it is recommended that one uses `DP8()`.
+The standard choice is `MethodOfSteps(Tsit5())`.
+This is a highly efficient FSAL 5th order algorithm with free interpolants which should handle most problems.
+For fast solving at where non-strict error control is needed, choosing `BS3()` can do well.
+Using `BS3` is similar to the MATLAB `dde23`.
+For algorithms where strict error control is needed, it is recommended that one uses `Vern6()`.
+Benchmarks show that going to higher order methods like `DP8()` may not be beneficial.

 ### Stiff DDEs and Differential-Algebraic Delay Equations (DADEs)